Entanglement transference and non-inertial quantum reference frames: MORE ON PERSPECTIVAL QUANTUM REFERENCE FRAMES

 In the existing perspectival quantum reference frame (QRF) literature \cite{Giacomini:2017zju,delaHamette:2020dyi,Cepollaro2024}, there is an implicit assumption that in order to talk about QRF transformations, one must be provided with an initial \emph{perspectival state} that already describes the global quantum system from the perspective of one of its sub-systems.
 There is a tacit understanding of how one might reinterpret such a global state as a perspectival state (as showcased in the example from Section \ref{sssec:qrf-example}).
 But to the best of our knowledge, this procedure has not been presented mathematically before.

-Here, we provide a new mathematically-based procedure for the assignment of perspective in the case of an $N$-qubit pure state.
+Here, we provide a new mathematical procedure for the assignment of perspective in the case of an $N$-qubit pure state.
 We describe this procedure in the context of standard quantum information theory using notions of quantum channels, dephasing operators and state purification protocols.

-Given an $N$-qubit pure state, the perspective assigning operation $\mathcal{R}_{P}:(\mathbb{C}^2)^{\otimes N}\rightarrow (\mathbb{C}^2)^{\otimes N-1}$ takes an initial $N$-qubit state to the $(N-1)$-qubit state from the perspective of one of the qubits $P$.
+Given an $N$-qubit pure state, the perspective assigning operation $\mathcal{R}_{P}:(\mathbb{C}^2)^{\otimes N}\rightarrow (\mathbb{C}^2)^{\otimes N-1}$ takes an initial $N$-qubit state to the $(N-1)$-qubit state from the perspective of one of the qubits, $P$.
 This operation can be described in 5 steps: \begin{itemize} \item[1.]
 Express the $N$-qubit pure state as a density matrix, for a preferred basis. \item[2.]
 Apply a generalized dephasing channel to the $N$-qubit system. \item[3.]
 Apply the (non-unitary) \emph{perspective operator} for the $P$-th qubit. \item[4.]
 Trace out the $P$-th qubit, to recover an $(N-1)$-qubit system. \item[5.]
-Purify the resulting perspectival state and project over the ancilla degrees of freedom. \end{itemize}
+Purify the resulting perspectival state and project over the ancilla degrees of freedom, to recover the $(N-1)$-qubit system as a pure state. \end{itemize}

 For simplicity and concreteness, we will present the perspective assigning operation for a 3-qubit system.
 But the following protocol is valid for a general $N$-qubit system.

 Consider the $3$-qubit pure state